inventhouse/smallmachine/README.md

 Note that there is only the `StateMachine` class, I found no use for "State" nor "Rule/Transition" classes, they just made things more complicated and less powerful; I'm puzzled that every other state machine module I've looked at on PyPI uses such constructs.

 ### Helpers
-There is a `helpers.py` file with some useful "accessories", most of which help to make state machine traces and rulesets more readable; the `pretty` decorator is particularly interesting.
+There is a `helpers.py` file with some useful "accessories", most of which help to make state machine traces and rulesets more readable when (pretty) printed; the `pretty` decorator is particularly interesting.

 ### Examples
 #### Sailing Game
 I've mainly used this engine (and its predecessors) to write parsers, but it's capable of _many_ other things, so I thought it would be fun to write the smallest interactive fiction ("text-based adventure") game I could come up with that is in any sense playable.

 It uses game locations as its primary states, and their associated rules implement the actions the player can take.
-While the state machine is mostly transition-action based, the `Location` class implements a simple enter-action pattern for room descriptions and `look`.
+While StateMachine is primarily transition-action based, the `Location` class implements a simple enter-action pattern for room descriptions and `look`.

 It also implements some actions for interacting with and testing the underlying machine.